DmitriyStupin/DmitriyStupin/README.md

 # 💫 About Me:
-Hello everyone I am Dmitry Stupin, a frontend developer from Russia, Krasnoyarsk.<br>I am studying at the Siberian Federal University in the field of Applied Informatics (2023-2027)
+Hello everyone, I am Dmitry Stupin, a frontend developer from Russia, Krasnoyarsk.<br>I am studying at the Siberian Federal University in the field of Applied Informatics (2023-2027)

 ## 🌐 Socials: